A duality result about special functions in Drinfeld modules of arbitrary rank: Pontryagin duality of A -modules

 \subsection{Basic statements about Pontryagin duality}

 In this paper, compact and locally compact spaces are always assumed to be Hausdorff.

-\begin{Def}[(Pontryagin duality)] Call $\mathbb{S}^1\subseteq\mathbb{C}^\times$ the unit circle.
-The \textit{Pontryagin duality} is a contravariant functor from the category of topological abelian groups to itself, sending $M$ to the set of continuous morphisms of $\Z$-modules $\hat{M}:=\Hom_\Z^{cont}(M,\mathbb{S}^1)$, endowed with the compact open topology. \end{Def} \begin{oss} If $M$ is an $A$-module, we can endow $\hat{M}$ with a natural structure of $A$-module.
-Moreover, since $M$ is an $\F_q$-vector space, we have the following natural isomorphisms of topological $A$-modules:
+\begin{Def}[Pontryagin duality] Call $\mathbb{S}^1\subseteq\mathbb{C}^\times$ the complex unit circle.
+For any commutative ring with unity $B$, the \textit{Pontryagin duality} is a contravariant functor from the category of topological $B$\=/modules to itself, sending a module $M$ to the set of continuous group homomorphism $\hat{M}\coloneqq\Hom_\Z^\mathrm{cont}(M,\mathbb{S}^1)$, endowed with the compact open topology and with the natural $B$\=/module structure. \end{Def} The following well known result, which we do not prove, justifies the terminology "duality". \begin{prop} For any ring $B$ and any topological $B$\=/module $M$, consider the group homomorphism $i_M:M\to\hat{\hat M}$ sending $m\in M$ to $(f\mapsto f(m))$.
+The map $i_M$ is a continuous $B$\=/linear homomorphism; if $M$ is locally compact, $\hat{M}$ is locally compact, and $i_M$ is an isomorphism.
+Moreover, if $M$ is compact (resp. discrete) $\hat{M}$ is discrete (resp. compact). \end{prop}

+Let now $X$ be a projective, geometrically irreducible, smooth curve over $\F_q$, with a closed point $\infty\in X$ of degree $e$, and let $A$ be the ring of rational functions over $X$ with no poles outside $\infty$.